 If your company stores personally identifiable information (PII) on its computers, you could face expensive lawsuits and government fines over stolen data.
 PII includes full names, Social Security numbers, driver’s license numbers, bank account information, credit card information, and email addresses.

 Most small businesses purchase a cyber liability insurance policy with a $1 million per-occurrence limit, a $1 million aggregate limit, and a $1,000 deductible.
-If a data breach costs a business about $250 per client or customer record, this coverage limit will be high enough to protect any business that handles a few thousand records.
+If a data breach costs a business about $180 per lost or stolen record of customer PII, this coverage limit will be high enough to protect any small business that handles a few thousand records.

 Your risk is especially high if you handle any records that fall under the Health Insurance Portability and Accountability Act (HIPAA), which set national standards for protecting personal information and reporting compromised data.
 HIPAA violations can result in hefty fines.